Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

-No-bake desserts are a great holiday option for busy families, because you can make them without spending too much time fussing around the kitchen.
-This fluffy and elegant-looking dessert from The Secret Life of a Chef’s Wife is filled with pineapple tidbits, miniature marshmallows, diced apples and pomegranate grains and is sure to satisfy your guests’ sweet tooth.
+No-bake desserts are a great holiday option for busy families because you can make them without spending too much time fussing around the kitchen.
+This fluffy and elegant-looking dessert from Flavor Mosaic is filled with pineapple tidbits, miniature marshmallows, diced apples, and pomegranate grains and is sure to satisfy your guests’ sweet tooth.

 Santa Strawberry Dessert

 Shot glass desserts are one of the biggest dessert trends out there and are perfect for holiday parties and get-togethers because the portion size is just right and you are rarely left with leftovers.
 This cute Santa treat is a combination of fresh strawberries and custard cream and will surely impress even the pickiest of guests.